 With the growing number of lawsuits around website accessibility, it is important to make sure that the products and services your website offers are accessible to visitors that have disabilities.
 What can make this process difficult is not knowing or understanding what guidelines to follow to make this happen.
-As of July 2020, there are no official federal guidelines on website usability, however based on the numerous cases that have been brought to courts across America, the common standard that has been applied for website accessibility is the Web Content Accessibility Guidelines (WCAG) standard by World Wide Web Consortium (W3C).
-More specifically, the 2.1 standard recommendations published in June of 2018.
+As of July 2020, there are no official federal guidelines on website usability, however, based on the numerous cases that have been brought to courts across America, the common standard that has been applied for website accessibility is the Web Content Accessibility Guidelines (WCAG) standard by World Wide Web Consortium (W3C).
+More specifically, the 2.1 standard recommendations were published in June of 2018.

 What are the requirements to conform to WCAG?

 There are five requirements for conforming to the WCAG standard:

 - Conformance Level: To meet the WCAG standard, a page must meet all the requirements to achieve a level of conformity (Level A, AA, AAA), which is based on the level of success criteria outlined in the WCAG documentation.
 As the levels go higher, a stricter set of guidelines must be met.
 In our experience, most websites must meet at least a AA conformance level in order for the website to be ADA compliant.
 Some websites may need to go further and meet the AAA standard.
 This is especially true for government websites.

 - Full Pages: An entire page must meet one of the levels of conformity to meet compliance.
 Likewise, to achieve a Level AA or above standard, the entire page must meet that level of success criteria.
 You may have parts of a page that go above the A or AA compliance criteria, which you can call out in your accessibility statement.
 There are also workarounds when a piece of a page cannot meet the standard to get the page to conform.